corda/corda-gradle-plugins/README.md

 ## Installing locally

-To install locally for testing a new build against Corda you can run the following from the root;
+To install locally for testing a new build against Corda you can run the following from the project root;

     ./gradlew install